 Other Local Business Directories

-We named some of the most important local business listing sites, but here are a few more that you should take a look at.
+We named some of the most important local business directory sites, but here are a few more that you should take a look at.
 From some of the niche directories to others that are important to be on, we've got you covered.

 Note: Any references to estimated monthly organic search traffic are courtesy of Semrush's Domain Overview Tool and are accurate from January 2021.